Lucknow district: Geography and climate

 The main rivers of Lucknow district are the Gomti and the Sai.
 The Gomti enters the district at the meeting of the borders with Hardoi and Sitapur districts, and then winds its way through Lucknow district.
 The riverbed of the Gomti is significantly lower than the surrounding area, limiting its use for irrigation.
 In many places, the high banks of the Gomti are scarred with ravines, where rainfall has gradually eroded away the earth that used to be there.
 The main tributary of the Gomti is the Behta, a perennial stream which originates in Hardoi district and joins the Gomti near the village of Kankarabad.
 The other tributaries include the Loni and the nalas of Jhingi and Akraddi, as well as the Kukrail on the left bank.
 The Sai enters Lucknow district at the village of Sulsa Mau and flows toward the southeast, forming the border with Unnao district until it turns south at the village of Agahiya.
 The Sai's banks are shallower and less eroded than those of the Gomti.
 The main tributary of the Sai is the Bakh, which originates as a chain of jhils in a depression near Bijnaur.

 There are also barren usar tracts, where there is little plant growth except for some small grasses that grow during the rainy season.
 They are often formed from soil saturation.
 They are most common in the southern and western parts of the district.

 The climate of Lucknow district is predominantly subtropical in nature, and it experiences the effects of the South Asian monsoon.

 There are three main seasons: the summer season typically lasts from March to June, with May and June being the hottest months; then comes the rainy season, from July to October.
 The heaviest rains are during July and August.
 Then comes winter, which lasts from November until February.
 January is generally the coldest month.
 However, the Lucknow area has a fairly moderate climate, and does not experience particularly extreme temperatures.
 Frost sometimes happens here in cold weather, but it is rare.

 Appointed Officers

 Divisions

-Lucknow district is divided into 4 tehsils: Lucknow, Malihabad, Mohanlalganj, and Bakshi Ka Talab.
+Lucknow district is divided into 5 tehsils: Lucknow, Malihabad, Mohanlalganj, Bakshi Ka Talab and Sarojini Nagar.
 These tehsils are then divided into 8 community development blocks (vikas khand), as follows: